CACI-International/ergo/ergo/user_guide/src/tutorial/tracking.md

 number of other commands from the standard library:

 * The `std:import ...` at the top inserts keys of the standard library into the top-level environment.
-Specifically, `std:` returns the standard library and `std:import` is a function which, when bound to a value, gets keys from the bound value.
-This makes it convenient to use standard library functions without always preceding them with `std:`.
+Specifically, `std` loads the standard library and `std:import` is a function which, when bound to a value, gets keys from the bound value.
+This makes it convenient to use standard library functions without always preceding them with `std`.
 * `cache` is a function which persists its argument to disk in a cache based on the value identity (roughly speaking, a hash of the syntax and captured bindings).
 Thus, if the identity changes from dependencies or code changing,